jupita-io/audio-twilio/README.md

 `Gcloud compute firewall-rules create default-allow-websockets-8080 --allow tcp:8080 --target-tags WebSocket --description "Allow WebSocket traffic on port 8080"`

 ## App spot
-You will also require a URL from your selected hosting platform - such as GCP’s ‘App engine’ and apply that URL into your post request in the Jupita Node.js audio SDK file ‘server.js’.
+You will also require a URL from your selected hosting platform - such as GCP’s ‘App engine’ and apply that URL into your post request in the Jupita Twilio SDK file ‘server.js’.
 This template is already setup in the Jupita Node.js audio SDK.

 ## App Engine flexible environment setup
 Take the service account JSON key you downloaded earlier, rename it to ‘google_creds.json’ and replace the same named file in the Jupita Node.js audio SDK with this file.